MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 The `version` field in `snap.manifest.json` inherits the `version` field from `package.json`.
 :::

-Lastly, you can update the content of `/packages/site/src/pages/index.tsx`, such as changing the name of the method for showing gas fee estimates.
+You can update the content of `/packages/site/src/pages/index.tsx` by changing the name of the method for showing gas fee estimates.
-If you change the method name, ensure you change the method name in `/packages/snap/src/index.ts` to match.
+If you change the method name in `/packages/site/src/pages/index.tsx`, ensure you change the method name in `/packages/snap/src/index.ts` to match.

 After you have made all necessary changes, you can [publish your Snap to npm](../../how-to/publish-a-snap.md#publish-your-snap).